-The people of Oregon are the owners of the submerged and submersible land underlying all navigable and tidally-influenced waters.
+The people of Oregon are the owners of the submerged and submersible land ("beds and banks") underlying all navigable and tidally-influenced waters.
 In most cases, this ownership, which was granted by the federal government when Oregon became a state, extends to the line of ordinary high water or high tide.

-The State of Oregon, through the State Land Board and Department of State Lands, owns and manages the submerged and submersible waterway land under the territorial sea (i.e., ocean-ward to the three mile limit), tidally influenced land, and the non-tidally influenced beds and banks of twelve waterways and a number of lakes in the state.
+The State of Oregon, through the State Land Board and Department of State Lands, oversees the submerged and submersible lands under the territorial sea

 to benefit K-12 public schools throughout the state.